hike-eclat/docs/docs/experiment_eip.rst

   cd /opt/eclat-daemon && testbed/basic_testbed.sh

-This will run the :ref:`PT eCLAT script<eclat-script-eip>` on routers r2 and r3.
+This will deploy the :ref:`eCLAT script for Path Tracing<eclat-script-eip>` on routers r2 and r3.
 You can re-attach to the tmux by running the script: ``cd /opt/eclat-daemon && scripts/resume-tmux.sh``.

 You can now send a packet from r1 using tcpreplay, the command will be ready at the R1 window.